fgeorges/mlproj-web/src/environments.md

   construct a file name: `xproject/mlenvs/{name}.json`
 - pass the path to an environment file, using the option `-f`

+An environment file can be either a JSON file (it then must be named `xproject/mlenvs/{name}.json`) or a JavaScript file (then named `xproject/mlenvs/{name}.js`).
+In case of a JavaScript file, it is evaluated using `require()`, and its content must result to a function, which is called and must return an environment object, like if it was JSON.
+The following is an example of an environment file written as JavaScript, simply importing another environment in `base.json`:

+    module.exports = function() {
+        return {
+            "mlproj": {
+                "format": "0.1",
+                "import": "base.json"
+            }
+        };
+    };

+It is thus equivalent to the following environment file, written as plain JSON:

+    {
+        "mlproj": {
+            "format": "0.1",
+            "import": "base.json"
+        }
+    }

+The potential benefit of using a JavaScript file instead of JSON is two-fold:

+- you get all flexibility of JavaScript to generate the environment file, because the function is executed so you can use whatever you are pleased;
+- you can use functions as values for some properties, which you cannot do in plain JSON (this is especially useful for properties like `commands`, to define user commands).

 ## Overall structure

 The overall structure of an environment file is like the following: